David Rocastle: Manchester City

-Though his career hadn’t flourished since leaving his beloved Gunners, Rocastle's time with the Blues proved that, on his day, he was still one of the best English midfielders of his generation.
-He only played 23 games for City and it’s amazing he made the impact he did given that he was only with the club for eight months, but he had and there was a great deal of disappointment when he was allowed to join Chelsea a few weeks before the 1994/95 season.
+Though his career hadn't flourished since leaving his beloved Gunners, Rocastle's time with the Blues proved that, on his day, he was still one of the best English midfielders of his generation.
+He only played 23 games for City and it's amazing he made the impact he did given that he was only with the club for eight months, but he had and there was a great deal of disappointment when he was allowed to join Chelsea a few weeks before the 1994/95 season.

 Chelsea

 By the time Rocastle arrived at Chelsea from Man City in August 1994 for £1.25 million, his knee problem was common knowledge in the game.
 However, Chelsea manager Glenn Hoddle took the view that sixty minutes of Rocastle was worth ninety minutes of many other players.
 Hence he started regularly, but was substituted in two-thirds of the thirty-nine games he played that first season.
 His debut came 20 August 1994 at Stamford Bridge against Norwich City in a 2–0 win.
 Rocastle would go on to play 40 times for Chelsea and scored two goals in his time there.
-One of these came in a League Cup win over AFC Bournemouth, with the other being netted in a 1995 European Cup Winners Cup's first-round game against FK Viktoria Žižkov.
+One of these came in a League Cup win over AFC Bournemouth, with the other being netted in a 1995 European Cup Winners Cup first-round game against FK Viktoria Žižkov.
 His performance in midfield on a memorable night 14 March 1995, when a 1–0 deficit against Club Brugge KV was overturned to send Chelsea through to the final-four, was probably his finest hour for them, even though he was inevitably substituted with thirty minutes to go.
 His experience proved invaluable throughout a European Cup-Winners Cup run which ended at the Semi-Final stage, going out to eventual winners Real Zaragoza by a single goal on aggregate.

 Injury problems returned to haunt Rocastle in 1995–96, and he played just one game all season at Blackburn Rovers 28 October 1995.
 This would be the last game that Rocastle played for Chelsea, although he remained with the club until his contract at Chelsea expired in the summer of 1998.

 Rocastle was loaned out to Norwich City in Division One, and made his Norwich debut against Grimsby Town on 18 January 1997.
 Rocastle impressed the Norwich fans with his intelligent passing and commitment and Mike Walker extended his loan spell for a second month.
 However Norwich were unable to meet his wage demands and Rocastle returned to Chelsea after 11 games in yellow and green.
 Rocastle also had trials with clubs including Aberdeen and Southampton shortly afterwards.

 In October 1997, Rocastle was loaned out to Hull City in Division Three, and scored on his debut for the Tigers against Scarborough.
-Rocastle’s final appearance for Hull City, a 2–1 defeat at home to Chester on Boxing Day 1997, also proved to be his last in English football.
+Rocastle's final appearance for Hull City, a 2–1 defeat at home to Chester on Boxing Day 1997, also proved to be his last in English football.